SOFTS-Raw sugar falls as market consolidates; cocoa gains

-LONDON, July 17 (Reuters) - Raw sugar futures on the ICE exchange fell on Monday as the market consolidated recent gains linked to tight supply and weather concerns, while cocoa headed back up.
+LONDON, July 17 (Reuters) - Raw sugar futures on the ICE exchange fell on Monday as the market consolidated recent gains linked to supply tightness and weather concerns, while cocoa headed back up.

 SUGAR